AdrianKuklaPL/AdrianKuklaPL/README.md

 ## Hi there 👋
+Nice to meet you.
+Thank you for taking the time to read my README profile.
+Intro: Polish born and raised in Ireland, I did my BS in actuarial science at UCD in Dublin, Ireland.
+Experience in the insurance and finance industry.
+Qualified actuary with a passion for mountaineering.
+Would love to explore collaborations with other GitHub community members on fun data science projects.

 - 🔭 I’m currently working on data science and machine learning projects for my portfolio.
 - 🌱 I’m currently learning machine learning tools as a graduate student in Georgia Tech.